Browse our handpicked list of third-party products.

 For the next level of video quality, you will want to consider a professional camera and lens.
 Especially if you are going to be shooting big presentations, promotional videos, speaker reels, or creating content for social media.

 We’ve successfully used Canon DSLRs like the ones below for years, so we recommend that brand.
 Also look at other types of cameras like mirrorless cameras.

 Canon cameras can also be used as your primary webcam (Canon offers free software on their website to connect your camera to your video conferencing apps).

 Lighting for Video Conferencing

-Even the best cameras will struggle to make a great, crisp, high-quality image if your lighting is terrible.
-If you don’t have access to a window with natural light, consider a cheap lighting source like one of the following.
+Even the best cameras will struggle to produce a high-quality image without enough lighting.
+If you don’t have access to a window with natural light, consider a lighting source like one of the following.
 It makes a surprising difference in the quality of your image on your video calls.

 Clickers and Teleprompters

 The best public speakers take advantage of the latest tech to keep their presentations sharp and impactful.

 Clickers (presentation remotes) like the ones below are standard-issue for corporate presenters and professional speakers who want to move through their slide decks effortlessly while on stage or on camera.
 Logitech is, again, the easy choice for quality and price.